The Firmware Update Orchestration Process¶

 Alarm Query – is an update pre-check.

-Firmware update – non-service affecting update that can take over 45 minutes.
+Firmware update – is a non-service affecting update that can take over 45 minutes.

 Unlock Host – reboots the host so the updated image is used.